Smart home technology means you can control and monitor everything from your smartphone, even if you're on the other side of the world.

 - Leak detectors

-Some insurers take into account the smart home security you have in place when giving your a quote as it can lower your risk of making a home insurance claim.
+Some insurers take consider smart home security when giving you a quote as it can lower your risk of making a home insurance claim.

 What qualifies as a smart home?